All Plumas County Branches will be open to both curbside service and browsing/computer usage starting Mon Feb 22 2021.

-Plumas County Branches - Latest Notice & Service Hours [Feb 17 2021] - All Plumas County Branches will be open to both curbside service and browsing/computer usage.
+Plumas County Branches - Latest Notice & Service Hours [March 8 2021] - All Plumas County Branches are open to both curbside service and browsing/computer usage.
 Greenville Sat hours have been restarted beginning March 13 2021.

 *Please scroll down to the section "Free Offerings Around the Web of Things to Read/Do/See - No Library Card Needed" for the list of free resources of things to read/do/see while staying at home*